wazuh/wazuh-documentation/source/installation-guide/wazuh-cluster/wazuh_multi_node_cluster.rst

 Next steps
 ----------

-The next step consists of install Kibana.
+The next step consists on installing Kibana.
 You can continue the guide  :ref:`here<kibana>`.

 Disabling repositories